elastic/apm/specs/agents/tracing-instrumentation-azure-functions.md

 ## Generic Instrumentation

 In general, to instrument an Azure Functions application, we create transactions that wrap the execution of its handler methods.
-In cases where we cannot assume any trigger type or extract trigger-specific data (e.g. if the trigger type is unsupported), we wrap the handler method with a transaction, while using the generic context object to derive necessary fields:
+In cases where we cannot assume any trigger type or extract trigger-specific data (e.g. if the trigger type is unsupported), we wrap the handler method with a transaction, while using the generic context object to derive necessary fields.

+**Note:** This table represents generic values that agents SHOULD always provide regardless of the actual `faas.trigger.type`.
+For trigger types that are specifically supported (e.g HTTP) these values can vary on trigger-specific specifications apply.

 | Field | Value | Description | Source |
 | - | - | - | - |